bsam04/bsam04.github.io/README.md

 # About

-This is a standard Github pages website.
+This is a Github pages website created using [Next.js](https://nextjs.org/).
 Visit [bvsam.github.io](https://bvsam.github.io).